ghc-proposals/ghc-proposals/README.rst

    feature solves?
 Is it an important problem, felt by many users, or is it very specialised?
 The whole point of a new feature is to be useful to people, so a good proposal will explain why this is so, and ideally offer evidence of some form.
+The "Endorsements" section of the proposal provides an opportunity for third parties to express their support for the proposal, and the reasons they would like to see it adopted.

 -  *Elegant and principled*.
 Haskell is a beautiful and principled language.
 It is tempting to pile feature upon feature (and GHC